dabest822/lab4/README.md

 Wynn Casadona's Submission For Lab 4 (Hello 3D)

-This is a simple 10-second 3D level where you're controlling Mario from SM64, trying to reach the Power Star at the end.
+This is a simple 10-second 3D level where you're controlling Mario from SM64, trying to reach the Power Star in the distance.

 Controls: Arrow Keys To Move, Space Bar/Enter To Jump.